Outexpressions is a newspaper published since 1995, owned by Gay West Community

 The nice thing about Brockton Village is the absence of drunken whooping, booming

-bass, honking taxis, and piles of puke one finds on the sidewalks in King St
+bass, honking taxis, and piles of puke one finds on the sidewalks in Parkdale

-W entertainment areas.
-There are a few small place to dance cheek to cheek;
+There are a few small place to dance cheek to cheek; Bambi's The Garrison, and

 Many new art galleries are springing up weeds along Dundas W. There's Wil

-Kucey, LE Gallery, 1183 Dundas W east of Dufferin.
-Then there's loop
+Kucey, formerly LE Gallery, 1183 Dundas W east of Dufferin.
+Milk

 The Magwood Vintage Shop with a careful selection of vintage apparel.